stfc/cloud-docs/source/Octavia/QuickStart.rst

 If you click on the Name of the load balancer you can view details of the listerners and pools

-Unfortunately a number of the "Operating Status" fields always report "Offline" even when the
+Unfortunately a number of the "Operating Status" fields always report "Offline" even when they are online

-You can add another Listener to this load balancer by hitting "Create Listener" and following similar steps to the above
+You can add another Listener to this load balancer by hitting "Create Listener" and following similar steps to the above :ref: `create_octavia_listener`

 Try using these steps to load balance access to the nginx webserver created in the other tutorial.